 Rule #8 - You Need To Take Care Of Yourself First

 The eighth rule of building wealth is to take care of yourself first.
 This isn't as much of a money rule as a life rule.

 When you fly on an airplane, the flight attendant always does their safety speech where they remind you to put your oxygen mask on first before helping someone else?
 There's a reason for that - if you're unconscious, you can't help anyone else.

 When it comes to building wealth, you have to take care of yourself first - even when dealing with family.
 This can be really hard for some people, especially those that didn't have much, and now have something that they could share.
 And others may realize it and ask.

-If you want to help others, make sure you’ve put yourself on solid ground first and have followed all the rules.
-I’ve seen it too many times where generosity leads to financial ruin.
+If you want to help others, make sure you've put yourself on solid ground first and have followed all the rules.
+I've seen it too many times when generosity leads to financial ruin.

 Rule #9 - Surround Yourself With People Better Than You